IAF Programs and Activities

 Friendship Groups are support networks of close relatives and friends for the purpose of addressing the clients future needs.
 IAF-sponsored friendship groups help map the clients' future directions for when parents are no longer available or present.
 Regular friendship group meetings enrich the lives of IAF clients to become aware of themselves, their uniqueness and positive times they share with each other.

 Transition to Adulthood As children with Autism approach adulthood, parents realize that new and different complexities of raising a child with Autism evolve.
 This program provides family and group counselling, placements of able clients in various gainful employment opportunities or in a self- employment business type model.
-Transition provides clients modest support to access basic health care and assists them in exploring meaningful, safe and functional community membership.
+Transition allows clients access to basic health care, dental and regular medical consultations.